12 Titles to Enjoy with Your Kids or Students

 How To Teach Children Gratitude (from VeryWell Mind, a healthcare publication written and reviewed by board-certified physicians and established mental health experts)

 Gratitude for kids: Why it’s important and how to encourage it (from psychologist Sarah Conway at Mindful Little Minds)

 10 Things to Be Thankful For this Holiday Season (from the American Academy of Pediatricians’ website Healthychildren.org)

-Visit my Fall board on Pinterest for more fun Thanksgiving ideas!
+Enjoy these beautiful Thanksgiving books for kids.
+And visit my Fall board on Pinterest for more fun Thanksgiving ideas!